 Therefore, the global vehicle sector is anticipated to start a better phase after the challenging year of 2019, where EOMs were facing several obstacles globally.
 The United States market experienced marginal growth in 2019, while China suffered its record decline in twenty years.
 However, the Brexit deal is expected to cause shock waves across worldwide markets as well as accelerate the China trade war.
 The difficulty is likely to encroach until halfway through 2021.

 Just like in other years, trends like the decline of sedan sales, value-added services, alternative-fuel power vehicles, and electrified cars will continue to dominate the vehicle industry.
-However, alternative and a new form of car ownership are turning out to be popular.
+However, alternative and new forms of car ownership are turning out to be popular.
 For instance, e-powered ride-hailing and subscription services are hugely embraced across all automobile sectors.

 Discover the Top 10 Trends